Latest News

 New Entry Requirement for Ho Chi Minh City (2026 Update)

-The portal is designed to collect basic immigration information (personal details, passport, flight, accommodation, and visa data) before travelers meet the immigration officer.
+The online declaration portal is designed to collect basic immigration information (personal details, passport, flight, accommodation, and visa data) before travelers meet the immigration officer.
 Once the online submission is complete, the system generates a QR code that can be scanned at immigration counters, speeding up entry and reducing congestion.

 It is expected that the requirement will be expanded to other international entry points across Vietnam including airports (Hanoi ,Danang, etc.) and land border crossings.
 Travelers with upcoming plans to enter Vietnam are advised to double-check current requirements for their point of entry prior to departure to avoid any unexpected delays upon arrival.